 The Early Childhood Education diploma program prepares students for careers working with children 0-8 years of age in a variety of educational settings.
 Students enrolled in the program receive education in the guidance and supervision of young children during indoor and outdoor activities, as well as the development and delivery of curriculum in dramatic play, art, music, literature, language, science, math and health.
 They also develop an understanding of the principles of child development, safety procedures, assessment and evaluation, communication skills, and nutritional needs.
 Graduates are employed as early childhood professionals in child care centers, child development in-home provider settings, preschools, and public or private schools working with infants, toddlers, preschoolers, or school-age children.

-Estimated annual salary range for Education, Human and Public Services graduates based on EMSI.
+Estimated annual salary range for Education graduates based on EMSI.
 Salary range represents 10th percentile - median annual wage for related occupations within a 100-mile radius from the center distance between Calmar and Peosta Campuses.

 - Assistant Teacher